 It’s a common-sense idea that pro organizer Shira Gill recently reminded us about when she revamped a blogger’s kitchen simply by getting rid of product packaging and streamlining storage vessels to make the whole space feel more uniform—and this method works especially well in compact areas, like spice-packed cupboards.
 We tapped Ivan Fitzgerald, co-owner of Washington, D.C’s Bazaar Spices for more steps on shaping up your spice cabinet.

-Don’t be fooled by the spices you have, and take stock of your current spice rotation—is it possible there are two garlic salts?
-An abundance of allspice?
-See what you can consolidate and eliminate.
+Take stock of your current rotation—is it possible there are two garlic salts?
+See what you can consolidate and eliminate accordingly.

-Fitzgerald suggests washing empty spice bottles, jars, and tins with a gentle detergent—and be sure to peel off any old labels.
-“If you have a container that had a particularly pungent spice aroma, fill the container with white rice, and let it sit for a few days to pull out the smell,” he says.
-“Lastly, wipe down the cabinet, so that you don’t end up putting fresh spices in a dirty one.”
-He likes using glass containers the best, but you can also use a combination of jars, tins, bottles, and sealable bags.
+If you’d rather not purchase a whole new set of jars, give what you have a mini makeover.
+Fitzgerald suggests washing empty bottles, jars, and tins with a gentle detergent—and be sure to peel off any old labels.
+“If you have a container that had a particularly pungent aroma, fill it with white rice, and let it sit for a few days to pull out the smell,” he says.

 “Air and sunlight are two things that really degrade the quality quickly,” he says.
 Free up a shady corner in your kitchen or save a shelf in your cupboard.

 Group Like Spices

 Arrange your collection by frequency of use so you always have the turmeric for your morning latte within easy reach.
 Keep any dynamic duos together too.
 For instance, if you use coriander in the same dishes as you do cumin, store them next to each other.
 If nothing else, it will help cut down on prep time—who doesn’t love that?

 This $18 Amazon Best Seller Organizes Way More Than Just Knives